juansong/escape-artist-agent/README.md

 # 🎮 Escape Artist Agent

 An implementation of Monte Carlo Control for a custom escape-tactics gridworld.
-The agent learns to dodge randomly placed traps and navigate uncertain environments to reach the extraction point through trial and error.
+The agent learns to dodge randomly placed <span style="background-color: yellow;">traps</span> and navigate uncertain environments to reach the <span style="background-color: blue;"> extraction point</span> through trial and error.
 This project demonstrates how reinforcement learning (RL) - specifically on/off policy Monte Carlo methods - can be applied to game AI design, with Q-learning baseline for comparison.

 <p align="center">
     <img src="assets/rollout_success.gif" alt="Successful greedy rollout on a fixed layout" width="360">